eosnetworkfoundation/docs/docs/10_welcome-to-eosio/index.md

 ## Build Something Profound

 We hope that you greatly benefit from the _EOSIO Developer Portal_ and build profound Antelope applications that will inject trust and integrity around us.
-For any thoughts or comments regarding EOSIO, you can reach out to us at [_developers@block.one_](mailto:developers@block.one).
+For any thoughts or comments regarding EOSIO, you can reach out to us at [_developers@eosnetwork.com_](mailto:developers@eosnetwork.com).

 > May the **Force of EOSIO** be with you!